MarkWarneke/markwarneke.github.io/_posts/2019-08-15-static-code-analysis-for-infrastructure-as-code.md

 ```

 PowerShell has native support for working with JSON files.
-PowerShell can easily read and convert a JSON file to a PowerShell object.
+We can easily read and convert a JSON file into a PowerShell object.
 If the conversion is not possible or the JSON is invalid, a terminating error is thrown.

-This could be the first test.
+The validity of JSON could be the first test.

 ```powershell
 $TemplateFile = './azuredeploy.json'